gjel64/LowNN/README.md

-C++ little neural network library that aims to run a llm on CPU (maybe image generation also).
+C++ little neural network library that aims to run a llm on CPU (and possibly also to generate images).
 Just to learn.